 The Commission is committed to addressing these vulnerabilities through simple and effective rules and well-informed cross-border cooperation.
 Already a number of important measures have been taken by the EU:

 In spite of the action so far, gun crime remains a significant threat.
-A recent public consultation generated huge interest and many ideas for improving the EU's firearms control framework.
+In summer 2013 a public consultation generated huge interest and many ideas for improving the EU's firearms control framework.
 In the light of this, the Commission has proposed a four priority actions to reducing the risk to the public of firearms over the coming years:

 In consultation with our partners in law enforcement, industry and federations of lawful users of firearms, as well as with the wider public, the Commission is now developing proposals for implementing these priorities.